beachcomber Architecture

 Step 6: Path resolution

-resolve_path(Some("."), &context_path, "git", ®istry) checks whether the git provider is path-scoped (global: false).
-It is, so the explicit path "." is used.
+resolve_path(Some("."), &context_path, "git", ®istry) checks whether the git provider has any PathScoped sources (it does).
+The explicit path "." is used.
 (If the CLI had omitted the path argument, the session's context path would be used instead.)
+Global-only providers return None here regardless of any explicit or context path.

 Step 7: Cache lookup